Navenesvar/Navenesvar/README.md

 ---

 ## 🛠 Projects
+- 🕛 **Quizzer** : A quiz web app where users can create and take quizes created by other users.
 - 🎧 **BeatBox**: A music web app to upload, listen, and manage tracks.
 - 🗣️ **SpeechToText**: A multilingual speech translation app using Python & Google APIs.
 - 🚦 **Reinforcement Learning Traffic Control**: Smart D3QN-based agents trained in SUMO for efficient traffic flow.